 Spacewalking cosmonauts Fyodor Yurchikhin and Alexander Misurkin strung solar power and Ethernet cable extensions outside the Russian segment of the International Space Station on Aug.
 16, the latest step in a multi-excursion effort to prepare the station for the arrival of Russia’s Nauka Multipurpose Laboratory Module (MLM).
 The 22-ton MLM, a combination lab and airlock, is scheduled to launch from the Baikonur Cosmodrome in Kazakhstan atop a Proton rocket in December at the earliest. ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Spacewalkers String Cabling For Future Space Station Module".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Spacewalkers String Cabling For Future Space Station Module".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.